cilium/cilium/Documentation/cmdref/cilium-agent.md

-      --k8s-kubeconfig-path string                  Absolute path of the kubernetes kubeconfig file --k8s-require-ipv4-pod-cidr                   Require IPv4 PodCIDR to be specified in node resource --k8s-require-ipv6-pod-cidr                   Require IPv6 PodCIDR to be specified in node resource --keep-bpf-templates                          Do not restore BPF template files from binary --keep-config                                 When restoring state, keeps containers' configuration in place --kvstore string                              Key-value store type
+      --k8s-kubeconfig-path string                  Absolute path of the kubernetes kubeconfig file --k8s-require-ipv4-pod-cidr                   Require IPv4 PodCIDR to be specified in node resource --k8s-require-ipv6-pod-cidr                   Require IPv6 PodCIDR to be specified in node resource --k8s-watcher-queue-size uint                 Queue size used to serialize each k8s event type (default 1024) --keep-bpf-templates                          Do not restore BPF template files from binary --keep-config                                 When restoring state, keeps containers' configuration in place --kvstore string                              Key-value store type